A paperfolding paradise

 can purchase Water Trade books.

-The site is in six sections, Origami Unfolded, Designs and Diagrams, Publications, Art, Education and Cloud 9.
+The site is in seven sections, Origami Unfolded, Designs, Diagrams, Publications, Art, Education and Cloud 9.
 The contents of each section are summarised below.

 A basic introduction to paperfolding by way of an FAQ for beginners

-An introduction to the various types of paperfolding, distinguished by the intention of the folder / designer, by way of a Family Tree of Origami and subsidiary topic pages.
+An introduction to the various types of paperfolding, distinguished by the intention of the folder / designer, by way of a Family Tree of Origami and a few subsidiary topic pages.